 Pes Planovalgus (flat feet)

 We will assess your child's complete lower limb alignment and general posture.
 If appropriate, Bespoke Foot Orthotics may be prescribed to ease pain and to ensure that other symptoms do not develop because of your child's flat feet.
-We will design the orthotics with the objective of helping your child to grow in correct alignment, therefore reducing future orthopaedic problems.
+We will design the orthotics and provide advice with the objective of helping your child to grow in correct alignment, therefore reducing future orthopaedic problems.